supaglue-labs/supaglue/docs/docs/faq.md

 ## Is there a hosted version of Supaglue?

-Not yet.
-We're planning to have a managed offering of Supaglue (which is how we plan to make money).
+We're currently building a cloud/managed version of Supaglue (which is how we plan to make money).
 Please reach out to us at hello@supaglue.com if you’re interested.

 ## How do I self-host this?